Related videos:

 The signing was led by Antonio Carricarte Corona, president of the Chamber of Commerce of Cuba, and Youn Young-mi, president of KOIMA, at the facilities of the South Korean association.

-The Cuban ambassador to South Korea, Claudio Monzón, was also present, who days earlier had stated at the forum "Business Opportunities in Cuba," held in Seoul last Wednesday: "Cuba remains a land of opportunities and possibilities."
+The Cuban ambassador to South Korea, Claudio Monzón, was also present, who days earlier had stated at the forum "Business Opportunities in Cuba," held in Seoul last Wednesday: "Cuba continues to be a land of opportunities and possibilities."

 KOIMA, founded in 1970, is described by the Cuban Chamber of Commerce as "the main organization that connects foreign suppliers with buyers in the Republic of Korea."